 701. Advanced Physical Chemistry.
-(3) An accelerated survey of classical and statistical
+(3) An accelerated survey of classical and statistical thermodynamics, chemical kinetics, and quantum chemistry.

 711, 712.
 Directed Study in Chemistry.
 (1 or 2, 1 or 2) Reading and/or lab problems carried out under supervision of a faculty member.
 P-Permission of graduate committee.
 May be repeated for credit if topic varies.